hanabi/hanabi.github.io/Reference.md

   * Alice receives no clues on the next go-around of the table.
 She discards, and now has *Elimination Notes* on slots 4 and 5.
   * Alice receives no clues on the next go-around of the table.
 Her teammates would not let the other copy of red 2 be discarded, so it must be on slot 4.
 Alice blind-plays red 2 from slot 4.

+### The Elimination Riding Deduction Bluff

+* Typically, when a player has two cards with *Elimination Notes* and the "true" copy of the card is on chop, you must clue it to let them know.
+* However, if the other card is also playable, you can "lie" to them and not clue anything.
+* Next, the player should perform an *Elimination Riding Deduction*, and play the unrelated card.
+* After that, there will be only one card left with an *Elimination Note*, so they will go on to play the "true" card on their next turn.

 ### The Elimination Self-Chop Move

 * Sometimes, you will have narrowed down your *Elimination Notes* to one specific card.
 Thus, even though the card has no positive clues on it, you know the exact identity of the card.
 * If the card in question is on your chop **and** the card is not yet playable **and** you need to discard, you should obviously not discard the important elimination card.
 You should instead self-chop move and discard the next thing.

+### The Elimination Finesse

+* Normally, if a player is *Finessed*, they are supposed to play their *Finesse Position* card.
+However, if the player has two or more *Elimination Notes* in their hand for the specific *Finessed* card, then they know that it cannot be on *Finesse Position*.
+* In this situation, the player is expected to play the **oldest** of the cards with the *Elimination Notes* on them (not counting *Chop Moved* cards, if any).
+* For example, in a 3-player game:
+  * Blue 2 is played on the stacks.
+  * Alice has a completely unclued hand.
+  * Alice discards a blue 3.
+Blue 3 was playable, and nothing urgent is currently happening, so she writes *Elimination Notes* on her hand for the other blue 3 on slots 2, 3, 4, and 5.
+  * Bob clues Cathy blue, which touches a blue 4 as a *Play Clue*.
+  * Cathy discards.
+  * Alice knows that this is some sort of *Reverse Finesse*, as it is calling for the blue 3.
+However, the blue 3 cannot be in her *Finesse Position* (slot 1), as she knows from the *Elimination Notes* that it must be either on slot 2, 3, 4, or 5.
+So it must instead be a *Reverse Elimination Finesse*.
+  * The *Elimination Finesse* promises that it is her oldest card, so she plays slot 5 as blue 3.
+* As mentioned above, *Chop Moved* cards should be skipped over when finding the *Elimination Finesse* target.
+If there are two or more cards with *Elimination Notes* on them and they are all *Chop Moved*, then the oldest *Chop Moved* card should be played.
+* *Elimination Finesses* apply to **all** types of situations with *Elimination Notes* (including *Discard Elimination Notes*, *Play Elimination Notes*, and *Double Discard Elimination Notes*).
+Subsequently, you can more specifically describe an *Elimination Finesse* as a *Discard Elimination Finesse*, a *Play Elimination Finesse*, or a *Double Discard Elimination Finesse*.
+* Note that normal *Finesses* take priority over *Self-Elimination Finesses*.
+For example:
+  * On the stacks, blue 2 and green 2 are played.
+  * Alice has *Elimination Notes* on slot 3 and slot 4 for red 3.
+  * Someone clues a number 4 in Alice's slot 1 as a *Self-Finesse*.
+  * Alice must assume that it is a normal *Self-Finesse* and play blue 3 from slot 2.
+(If it was an *Elimination Self-Finesse*, she would play red 3 from slot 4.)

 ### Play Elimination